TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-clientmodeerror.md

 ## Problem

-The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has high CPU usage on the headnode because of Spark Applications running in client mode.
+The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has high CPU usage on the headnode because of Spark applications running in client mode.
+Spark application running in client mode utilizes resources on the head node where applications running on cluster mode do not utilize head node resources.
+Modifying the application to use cluster mode would reduce the stress on the head node and decrease head node loss.

-## Applications running in Client Mode
+## Applications running in client mode
 <!--$Parameters-->[Parameters]<!--/$Parameters-->

 ## **Recommended steps**
-In order to reduce stress on the head node please update the Spark Applications running in Client Mode and change them to Cluster mode using the following steps:
+In order to reduce stress on the head node please update the Spark Applications running in client mode and change them to cluster mode using the following steps:

-1. Identify the Spark Applications running in Client Mode, listed above
+1. Identify the Spark Applications running in client mode, listed above

-1. Update the [Spark Application Deployment](https://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit) to use cluster mode by explictly stating 'deploy-mode cluster'
+1. Update the [Spark application deployment](https://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit) to use cluster mode by explictly stating 'deploy-mode cluster'

-1. Restart the gateway node for the action to take effect.